ajberkley/canadarasp/webserver-install.md

 Install wgrib2 (just copy it from the old webserver or the computer server, or compile it with openjpeg or jasper).
 Put in /usr/bin (only needed if serving surface-winds)

+Also you want to setup git so you can easily push / pull from the repo

 Now you want to test and see if it can download data from ECCC.
 We will use the GDPS because it's the smallest data set for testing.
 Looking at canadarasp/config-files/webserver-crontab.txt we find:
 ```